-Porsche: The Evo 911 GT3 R is absolutely majestic
+Porsche: The new Evo 911 GT3 R is absolutely majestic

-Porsche: The Evo 911 GT3 R is absolutely majestic
+Porsche: The new Evo 911 GT3 R is absolutely majestic

 Since its debut at the start of 2023, the current Porsche 911 GT3 R has built an impressive track record, with numerous victories and titles from more than 500 race starts worldwide.
 In the past season alone, customer teams secured the unofficial GT3 World Championship for manufacturers in the Intercontinental GT Challenge and claimed first place in all three GTD Pro classifications of the IMSA WeatherTech SportsCar Championship.